troyyoungblood/20210127Homework_TDY/README.md

 -- insert pic of histogram

-## Step 2 - Climate App
+## Part II - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+A Flask API is created based on the queries created in Part I.

-* Use Flask to create your routes.

-### Routes
+### Routes created for Part II

 * `/`